rawbytz/WF2GCal/docs/index.md

 # WorkFlowy To Google Calendar Bookmarklet
-- Convert the zoomed WorkFlowy bullet into a Google Calendar event.
+- Create a new Google Calendar event from the zoomed WorkFlowy bullet.

 ![WF2GCal](https://i.imgur.com/waRp4dy.png)